SantoshTunga/EKS-TESTING/README.md

 minReplicas and maxReplicas set the minimum and maximum number of replicas for the deployment.
 Under the metrics section, you specify the metric to use for autoscaling.
 In this case, we're using CPU utilization (Resource metric type).
 The targetAverageUtilization is set to 80, which means the HPA will aim to maintain an average CPU utilization of 80%.
 Make sure to customize the name and other values as per your actual deployment and requirements.
 Apply this YAML configuration using the kubectl apply -f hpa.yaml command to create the HPA resource.

+*******************************

+Currently, it is not possible to combine CPU and memory percentage in the same HPA YAML.
+HPAs can only scale based on a single metric.

+However, there are a few workarounds that you can use to achieve similar results.
+For example, you could create two separate HPAs, one for CPU and one for memory.
+You could then configure the HPAs to scale the deployment up or down based on the average of the CPU and memory utilization metrics.

+Another workaround is to use a third-party tool such as Prometheus or Grafana to monitor the CPU and memory utilization metrics and trigger scaling events based on the combined utilization.

+It is important to note that using these workarounds can be more complex and less reliable than using a single HPA.
+It is also important to carefully consider the scaling needs of your application before choosing a solution.

+# Here is an example of a two-HPA workaround:

+YAML
+# CPU HPA
+apiVersion: autoscaling/v1
+kind: HorizontalPodAutoscaler
+metadata:
+  name: cpu-hpa
+spec:
+  scaleTargetRef:
+    apiVersion: apps/v1
+    kind: Deployment
+    name: my-deployment
+  minReplicas: 3
+  maxReplicas: 5
+  targetCPUUtilizationPercentage: 80

+# Memory HPA
+apiVersion: autoscaling/v1
+kind: HorizontalPodAutoscaler
+metadata:
+  name: memory-hpa
+spec:
+  scaleTargetRef:
+    apiVersion: apps/v1
+    kind: Deployment
+    name: my-deployment
+  minReplicas: 3
+  maxReplicas: 5
+  targetMemoryUtilizationPercentage: 80

+Use code with caution.
+Learn more
+To trigger scaling events based on the combined CPU and memory utilization, you could use a third-party tool such as Prometheus or Grafana to create a custom alert rule that triggers when the combined utilization exceeds a certain threshold.
+For example, the following alert rule would trigger when the combined CPU and memory utilization exceeds 90%:

+ALERT combined_utilization_high
+IF (avg(rate(container_cpu_usage_seconds_total{namespace="my-namespace", pod="my-deployment"}[5m])) * 100 > 80) AND
+(avg(container_memory_usage_bytes{namespace="my-namespace", pod="my-deployment"}[5m]) / container_memory_limit_bytes{namespace="my-namespace", pod="my-deployment"}) * 100 > 80
+FOR 5m
+LABELS: severity="high"
+ANNOTATIONS: description="Combined CPU and memory utilization is high"

+Once the alert is triggered, you could configure the third-party tool to scale the deployment up or down based on the alert.

+It is important to note that this is just a simple example.
+You may need to modify the alert rule and scaling configuration to meet the specific needs of your application.